 Erica Dewan | Emeritus Board Member

-Erica runs a private foundation focused on education reform and healthcare.
-She serves on the boards of KIPP NYC and The Columbia University Medical Center.
+Erica runs a private foundation focused on education reform and health care.
+She serves on the boards of KIPP NYC and Columbia University Irving Medical Center.
 Previously, Erica founded a family-owned real estate investment company and worked at Teach For America and McKinsey & Company.
-She is a graduate of Bryn Mawr College and holds a Masters degree from the NYU Wagner School of Public Service.
+She is a graduate of Bryn Mawr College and holds a master’s degree from the NYU Wagner School of Public Service.

 Feroz Dewan | Founding Board Chair, Emeritus Board Member

 Feroz is CEO of Arena Holdings Management, an investment holding company.
 He previously ran the Public Equity funds at Tiger Global Management.
 Prior to Tiger Global, Feroz was a private equity investor at Silver Lake Partners and a consultant at McKinsey & Company.
 He studied engineering and mathematics at Princeton University.
 Additionally, he serves on the boards of the Arena Foundation and the Tiger Foundation.

 Steven Arnold | Chair of the Advisory Council